panoptes/POCS/pocs/utils/google/README.md

 mv <LOCATION_OF_DOWNLOADED_KEY_FILE>/panoptes-survey-pan001.json $PANDIR/.keys/
 ```

-## Authenticating on PANOPTES Google network
+## Authenticating with Project PANOPTES Cloud Services

 Once you have your service account key you can authenticate (log in) to the PANOPTES network once and never worry about it again!

-The [instructions by google](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) provide detailed information but the basic command is:
+The [instructions by Google](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) provide detailed information but the basic command is:

 ```bash
 gcloud auth activate-service-account \